freeslugs/flush/README.md

 $ rails s
 A server is already running ...
 $ flush
-Removed server on port 3000.
+Removed server with PID 14352.
 $ rails s
 ...
 * Listening on tcp://localhost:3000